 Instructions, Making etc.

 The BurdaStyle website describes this pattern as an Advanced rating and I’d be inclined to agree.
 There is a lot of work in this coat and you have a properly constructed collar and revere to deal with.
-The instructions are as usual, all written and are for the most part, not to bad to follow as long as you read carefully a couple of times.
+The instructions are as usual, all written and are, for the most part, not to bad to follow as long as you read carefully a couple of times.
 I’m familiar already with the construction methods used, so I must admit to barely glancing at them.
 I read through once and then went my own sweet way.

 So, I’ve already mentioned my fabric, but this is a fully lined coat and I used a lovely acetate blended lining which was a perfect match and came from Stone Fabrics.
 There’s fairly minimal interfacing, as this is a more unstructured style of coat, therefore just front facings and collar are interfaced.
-The interfacing I used is a woven rayon blend weft insertion type called Perfect Fuse Medium and got it from Sew Direct.
+The interfacing I used is a woven rayon blend weft insertion type called ‘Perfect Fuse Medium’ by Palmer Pletsch (sadly not available in the UK any more, though might be worth trying eBay etc) this one from Tailorouse might be a good alternative.
 I pre-shrunk it by soaking in warm water for 15 mins.
-The buttons were from my mum’s button stash and I ordered the leather buckles from a new to me shop called Kleins.
+The buttons were from my mum’s button stash and I ordered the leather buckles from a new to me shop called Kleins (currently shut for refurbishment)

 I changed construction in just a couple of places.
 The main one was the undercollar.
-The under collar pattern is a shade smaller in width than the top collar which is fab and proves how well drafted Burda patterns are.
+The under-collar pattern is a shade smaller in width than the top collar which is fab and proves how well-drafted Burda patterns are.
 But…I always like my under collars to be cut on the bias to enable a nice curve to mould into the collar roll.
 I added a centre back seam to my undercollar section and cut the two halves on the bias.
 Then I constructed the collar and rever as per instructions.